basbossink/presentations/functional-programming/notes.markdown

 > When Ptolemy the First asked Euclid if there was no shorter road to geometry than the Elements, he replied, "there is no royal road to geometry."

-### Disclaimer

-- No *real* project experience with FP
-- Just read some books and did a few excercises

 ### About

 - Opensource GFDL